calibur/Write-EventLogEntry/README.md

 This function is intended to simplify the process of committing events to the Windows event logs and implements a simple default ID/Event-type system.
 The function always requires the Message parameter as input but the 'Type' and 'ID' parameters are mutually exclusive and cannot be combined.

-The default IDs use the following scheme:

-X000

-Where the trailing zeros are the default when a specific ID is not given.

-Where X = the # for the event severity level (event type)
+IDs are in the format of: X000 where X == severity

 | Number | Severity Level |
 | ------ | -------------- |